 “Thinking, Fast and Slow” (Daniel Kahneman, 2011) is book about decision-making and behavioral economics.
 It's long, dense, dry, and totally mind-blowing.

-The book completely changed how I approach life and work by giving me frameworks to think about biases, errors in judgment, and cognitive energy.
+The book completely changed how I approach life / work by giving me concrete ways to think about human tendencies, biases, errors in judgment, and cognitive energy.

-People make emotional decisions and fall for 'cognitive illusions' all the time (myself included).
+People make emotional decisions and fall for cognitive illusions all the time (myself included).

 Agents with their individual abilities, limitations and functions."

-- System 1 = "fast"
+- System 1 = Fast

-- System 2 = "slow"
+- System 2 = Slow

-System 1 is instinctive, unconscious, designed for pattern recognition.
+System 1 is instinctive, unconscious, and designed for pattern recognition.
 It is confident and intuitive.

-It perceives the world, recognizes objects, approximates distances and recoils from danger.
+It helps us perceive the world, recognize objects, approximate distances and recoil from danger.
 By maintaining simple models of the world, System 1 automatically makes metaphors and associations.

 It fuels comprehensive analysis and complex reasoning.
-But it consumes far more glucose along the way (the brain loves sugar 🍰).
+But it consumes a lot of glucose along the way (fun fact: the brain loves sugar 🍰).

 To be human is to use both.

-Kahneman's key point: The brain seeks to conserve cognitive effort, when possible.
+But the brain seeks to conserve cognitive effort, when possible.

 - When we’re hungry, distracted or tired, we make worse decisions